-Free weights or other weights lifting equipment under 25 pounds may be used in resident rooms.
+Free weights or other weights lifting equipment under twenty-five pounds may be used in resident rooms.
 Other equipment can create safety, space, and facility concerns, and is prohibited.
-Barbells are not permitted in the Residence Halls or Walking Sticks.
+Barbells are not permitted in the Residence Halls or University Village at Walking Sticks.